 There are apparently now specialized “meditation chairs” available that aim to help people to sit comfortably in an appropriate posture.
 I do not know anything about them however, except that they exist.

-If you can’t get a perfect chair, I recommend going with what you’ve got.
+If you can’t get a hold of a perfect chair, I recommend going with what you’ve got.
 People can, and do, have deep and liberating meditation experiences sitting in all sorts of plain, ordinary everyday dining-room or office chairs.

 Making A Habit Of It

-Just as what is recommended to people who sit cross legged on the floor, it is helpful for people who meditate in chairs to try to take a healthy, upright posture in the rest of your life.
+Just as what is recommended to people who sit cross legged on the floor, it is helpful for people who meditate in chairs to try to take a healthy, upright posture in the rest of your life, when not meditating.
 When working at a computer or socializing, you are invited to at times try sitting with a balanced head, an extended spine, being upright independent of the chair back, knees lower than hips, and with your feet flat on the ground.